gabriel-vanca/WinGet/README.md

     4. It install WinGet.

+    5. If the primary installation method fails, it used a redundancy method.

-    5. Verifies if installation has been succesfull.
+    6. Verifies if installation has been successful

-    4. Updates all WinGet packages

-    5. Sets an auto-update configuration

-    6. Installs the WinGet GUI tool
+⚠️The installation of VCLibs, if necessary, is managed by another script I've written and available at: [https://github.com/gabriel-vanca/VCLibs](https://github.com/gabriel-vanca/VCLibs)

-### 🌐Networked Install
+##### 🌐Networked Install

 If you want to quickly get WinGet installed and configured without downloading the script, run the below commands to download and run the script: